SK53/indicia-docs/administrating/warehouse-installation.rst

 are using Apache, though the steps will mostly be the same (except with different folder locations) for IIS.

 There are many tutorials on the web on how to install PHP and a webserver such as Apache.
 PHP version 5.3 is recommended though PHP 5.2 should work.
 PHP 5.4 is not currently supported.
 The following guide explains installation of PHP, Apache and MySQL on Windows: http://www.php-mysql-tutorial.com/install-apache-php-mysql.php.
 MySQL is not required by the Indicia Warehouse.
-Another alternative is to install a ready made 'stack' with a set of predefined components all packaged into one install kit.
 Rather than install each component individually, you might like to consider installing a *stack*, that is a single installation which packages all the things you need for the web server.
-Here are a few examples for your consideration:
+Here are a few examples for your
+consideration:

 **Windows**